marcoh3mmm/GaN/README.md

 ## How it works
 1. Install python, you can download it from: https://www.python.org/downloads/

+2. Download the application from https://github.com/marcoh3mmm/GaN

-2. In the folder where you have cloned the repository or downloaded it, use the command prompt to execute "pip install -r requirements.txt"
+3. In the folder where you have cloned the repository or downloaded it, use the command prompt to execute "pip install -r requirements.txt"
   ![pip_install](./images_local/support_images/pip_install.png)

 3. In the folder where you have cloned the repository or downloaded it, use the command prompt to execute "python main.py"